 The Dredging Projects in Preparation and Execution page shows our multi-year schedule for dredging.

-The duty to receive and clean up means that owners of adjoining pieces of land of waterways are required to receive and dispose of the dredge.
+The duty to receive means that owners of adjoining pieces of land of waterways are obliged to receive the dredge.

 Compensation for dredging